MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 - To undo your most recent action, including the Erase all action, on the **Annotate** toolbar, select **Undo** (![Screenshot of Undo button.](media/calling-annotations-teams-undo-button.JPG)).

-## Annotate the Dynamics 365 Guides user's environment from Microsoft Teams desktop
+## Use Microsoft Teams desktop to annotate the Dynamics 365 Guides user's environment

 When you join a call in Microsoft Teams, you'll see your Dynamics 365 Guides collaborator’s space, including holograms, and can use the **Mixed Reality** toolbar in Teams to add annotations.